 I like this game's mechanics for character progression and freedom of movement.
 Keeps me in control of my character at all times while being accessible anywhere once I have WiFi.

 Definitely a different way to play a role-playing game.
 Its uniqueness may very well become popular but I feel it will be more of a niche game for some who do appreciate detail.

-Today is: 18th January (GMT), in history on the 18th of January, 1997 AD the following death happened:
+Today is: 18th June (GMT), in history on the 18th of June, 1975 AD the following event happened: